Helio-Health-Group/store-locator/README.md

 - Feel free to choose or improve the UI/styling, it's not required, but it can help!
 - There are bugs and simple input behavior in this example - try to fix/improve them!
 - For submission please zip up the project minus the npm modules or any other files excluded by the .gitignore, and send it back via email.
-Feel free to ask any questions if unsure here.
+Feel free to email any questions or clarifications if unsure here.
+- There is no time limit, only what you need to complete this project.

+Thank you,

+HelioArgos Team